 It was decided that a financial penalty was an appropriate and proportionate sanction.

-The firm was directed to pay a financial penalty of £12,194 and ordered to pay costs of £1,350.
+The firm was directed to pay a financial penalty of $\pm 15,051$ and ordered to pay costs of $\pm 1,350$.

 This was because the firm's conduct was serious by reference to the following factors in the SRA Enforcement Strategy:

 - The findings relate to breaches of the MLRs 2017, which protect the public from the serious consequences of money laundering and terrorist financing.
-The associated risks were heightened given the high proportion of the firm's work that was 'in scope' of the MLRs 2017. - The firm failed to have proper regard to the SRA's guidance and warning notices which explained what was required, the risks that failure to comply with AML requirements posed, and the regulatory consequences of failing to comply.
+The associated risks were heightened given the high proportion of the firm's work that was 'in scope' of the MLRs 2017. - The firm failed to have proper regard to the SRA's guidance and warning notices which explained what was required, the risks that failure to comply with AML requirements posed, and the regulatory consequences of failing to comply. - Its conduct was a breach of its regulatory obligations which persisted for longer than was reasonable. - The firm was responsible for its own conduct which was serious and had the potential to cause harm to the public interest and to public confidence in the legal profession.

-- Its conduct was a breach of its regulatory obligations which persisted for longer than was reasonable. - The firm was responsible for its own conduct which was serious and had the potential to cause harm to the public interest and to public confidence in the legal profession. - Any lesser sanction would not provide a credible deterrent to the firm, and others.
+• Any lesser sanction would not provide a credible deterrent to the firm, and others.
 A credible deterrent plays a key role in maintaining professional standards and upholding public confidence.

 In view of the above, the firm's conduct was placed in conduct band C which has a financial penalty of 1.6% to 3.2% of annual domestic turnover.
 The firm's conduct was placed at band C2 (2% of annual domestic turnover).

 The following mitigating factors were considered:

-- The firm had co-operated with the SRA's investigation. - The firm had taken steps to bring itself into compliance with the rules.
+- The firm co-operated fully with the SRA's investigation. - There was no evidence that harm had materialised as a result of the misconduct. - The firm took steps to bring itself into compliance with the rules.

-The financial penalty was reduced by 20% in recognition of these factors.
+The financial penalty was reduced by 15% in recognition of these factors.